The College Endowment Association

 Major: Psychology

 Students are selected by each institution.
-Awards are made to Wisconsin women with a minimum grade point average of 3.0 after their freshman year and may continue through graduation.
+Awards are made to Wisconsin women with a minimum grade point average of 3.0 after their freshman year and may continue for three remaining years through graduation.

 Please note: CEA scholarships cannot be applied for directly.
 The scholarships are administered through the universities listed above.